isene/hyperlist.vim/README.md

 This functionality is useful for easily showing e.g. a specific tag or hash.
 The functionality is taken from VIM script #1594 (thanks to Amit Sethi).

+To sort a set of items at a specific indentation, visually select (V) the items you want to sort (including all the children of those items) and press
+<leader>s and the items in the range will be alphabetically sorted - but only
+the items on the same level/indentation as the first item selected.
+The sorted items will keep their children.
+This is useful if parts of a HyperList is numbered and you get the numbering out of sequence and wants to resort them.
+One caveat, the last line in the selection cannot be the very last line in the document (there must be an item or an empty line below it).

 For this help and more, including the full HyperList definition/description, type